ln-komandur/ESP32/i2c_daisy_chain/README.md

 __Note:__
 1. Jumpers set for different addresses on 2 PCF8574 modules
-2. The purple wire on the matrix keypad ribbon is a dummy
+2. The purple wire dangling on the left of the matrix keypad ribbon is a dummy, and it is also not required

 ### 2. 3 PCF8574's daisy chained and connected to the i2c bus